 We use the highest quality gluten-free grains on the market from a local family-owned mill, Authentic Foods.
 They sustainably sources the best gluten-free grains and have been perfecting the milling process for many years.
-We are lucky to work with them on our own unique flour blend.
+We are lucky to work with them on our own Custom and totally Unique flour blend.
 Since they are local, it allows us to pick up fresh milled flours greatly reducing our carbon footprint.

 One of the main reasons our bread is so good is because of the care and attention to detail that goes into the milling process.
 Steve Rice, and his son Aaron, have been milling non-GMO gluten-free grains since 1993.
 Hands-down they have the finest ground flours we have ever had the privilege of using.

 Why not organic?
 The simple answer is that our mill doesn’t currently have the warehouse space to offer organic versions of all their products.
 So, why do we working with this mill?
 Well, it's the best mill around and we're committed to quality first over certification.
 When Authentic Foods offers organic (meaning, buying more warehouse space to accommodate the organic certification process), then we will make the switch.

 Here's a letter from the founder of Authentic Foods, Steve Rice:

 "My name is Steven Rice and I am the President and Founder of Authentic Foods.
 I started Authentic Foods in 1993 when I heard about a group of people who had Celiac Disease and could not eat wheat or gluten.
 With a great deal of experience in the food industry and a background in biochemistry, I realized that I could develop baked goods that could help Celiacs get the proper nutrition in their diets with gluten-free baked goods that taste as close to, if not better than the same baked good with gluten...